Frequently Asked Questions

 No. The days and times of courses cannot be changed to accommodate specific student registration conflicts.
 Classes are scheduled at particular times for a variety of reasons, including but not limited to classroom availability, instructor availability, etc. Additionally, the days and times of courses each semester may and will vary semester to semester.

-You must be enrolled as a full-time graduate student to comply with a J1 or F1 Visa or Study Permit.
+You must be enrolled as a full-time graduate student, enrolled in 8 semester credit hours (4 semester credit hours of which must be on-ground), to comply with a J1 or F1 Visa or Study Permit.
 See OGS information on maintaining status.

-If you are in your last semester and have one course to complete your degree requirements, you can enroll in 4 semester credit hours.
+If you are in your last semester and have one course to complete your degree requirements, you must enroll in 4 semester credit hours on-ground.
 See OGS information on the final term.

 Full-time students should be enrolling in 8 semester credit hours in the Fall and Spring terms.
 Students may be eligible to take three courses in their FINAL semester if they meet department-specific academic requirements.
 Please contact your academic advisor to discuss the requirements and eligibility.

-Students can ONLY register for two courses (8 semester credit hours) during the summer sessions, not taking more than 4 semester credit hours in either Summer I or Summer II.
+Students can ONLY register for two courses (8 semester credit hours) during the summer terms, not taking more than 4 semester credit hours in either Summer I or Summer II.

 No. You are only permitted to take courses approved by your program.
-For Information Systems, Software Engineering Systems, Data Architecture & Management, and IS Bridge you can only enroll in courses from the codes INFO, CSYE, and DAMG.
+For Information Systems, Software Engineering Systems, Data Architecture & Management, and IS Bridge you can only enroll in courses from the codes INFO, CSYE, DAMG, and TELE.
 Please review your degree’s applicable catalog (i.e. program, year, etc.)

 If you have available space in your final term, you can take classes depending on availability.
 International students taking courses that do not count towards your degree requirements or are considered “extra” courses could impact your visa status.
 Please contact Graduate Student Services for any questions: coe-gradadvising@northeastern.edu.